 Super Bonus: it’s sized to fit overhead storage bins in planes, so that you do not have to check in this guitar.
 I can’t tell you how many times I’ve nearly had a heart attack on the flight hoping that my instruments would not get damaged in general cargo bins!

-This is an awesome travel guitar.
-I would highly recommend to anyone wanting a smaller instrument to take on the road.
-Its small size makes it a good guitar for younger players.
-Also excites the more experienced musicians with its full access to all 19 frets.
+This is an awesome travel guitar and one I would highly recommend to anyone wanting a smaller instrument to take on the road.
+Its small size makes it a good guitar for younger players, and excites the more experienced musicians with its full access to all 19 frets.

 I think we can safely say that the starter package with the Crescent acoustic guitar includes everything but the kitchen sink.
 I think my Aunt Mary might actually make a tomato sandwich with this package!
 Seriously.
 It has an impressive number of accessories.